lukestrickland/ggdmc/README.md

 npar <- length(GetPNames(model)); npar
 thin <- 2

-## Initiate 512 new hierarchical samples and specify (randomly) only the first
+## Initiate 100 new hierarchical samples and specify (randomly) only the first
 ## iteration.
 Others are NA or -Inf.
-## Note the number of chains is 54, a specific feature in population-based
+## Note the number of chains is 54, a specific feature in pMCMC
-## Markov chain Monte Carlo
-hsam0 <- ggdmc::init_newhier(512, dmi, p.prior, pp.prior, thin = thin, nchain = 54)
+hsam <- run(StartNewHypersamples(1e2, dmi, p.prior, pp.prior, thin = 1),

-## This will take about 1 hr
-## pm: probability of migration ; gammamult is a tuning parameter in the
-## DE-MCMC sampler
-hsam0 <- ggdmc::run(hsam0, pm = .1)
+   report = 20, pm = .3, hpm = .3)
 ```

 ## How to pipe DMC samples to _ggdmc_ samplers
-Diffusion-decisoin model (Ratcliff & McKoon, 2008) is one of the most popular
+Diffusion decisoin model (Ratcliff & McKoon, 2008) is one of the most popular
 cognitive models to fit choice RT data in cognitive psychology.
 Here we
-show two examples, one fitting the LBA model and the other fitting DDM
+show two examples, one fitting the LBA model and the other fitting DDM.
-model.
-The speed-up is up to 9 times quicker.

 ```